Reduction along strong Dirac maps: Global version and interpretation in shifted symplectic geometry

-has a natural reduced symplectic structure \cite[Theorem 3.18]{xu:04}, as long as it is a manifold.
-If the isotropy group $\G_x$ is connected, this reduction is also an example of Theorem \ref{main}.
-It is therefore natural to try to generalize Theorem \ref{main} by taking quotients with respect to groupoids that integrate the stabilizer subalgebroid $A_{S, \gamma}$ but that are not source-connected.
+is a manifold then it has a natural reduced symplectic structure \cite[Theorem 3.18]{xu:04}.
+If the isotropy group $\G_x$ is connected, this reduction is a special case of Theorem \ref{main}.
+It is therefore natural to try to extend Theorem \ref{main} by taking quotients with respect to groupoids that integrate the stabilizer subalgebroid $B_{S, \gamma}$ but that are not source-connected.
 To do this, we will need the following definition.